Halliburton-Landmark/gdp/README-compiling.md

 all the modules you may need if you are compiling everything, so you may have to download other packages from source code.

+It's been reported that brew doesn't include Avahi at all, so if you are using that package manager you'll probably have to compile Avahi for yourself.

 ### Red Hat

 Red Hat is not well supported, although some people have been